kintone/js-sdk/packages/data-loader/README.md

       --app                  The ID of the app               [string] [required] --guest-space-id       The ID of guest space
                                       [string] [default: KINTONE_GUEST_SPACE_ID]
+      --attachments-dir      Attachment file directory                  [string]
       --file-path            The path to source file. ".json" or ".csv" [string] [required]
       --pfx-file-path        The path to client certificate file        [string] --pfx-file-password    The password of client certificate file    [string]
 ```

+#### Import Attachment field

+If records contains Attachment field, `--attachments-dir` option is required.

+- the local filepath in record is treated as relative path from `--attachments-dir`
+  - upload the file there
+- filename on kintone is same as local

 ### export